 No one likes cold weather, and walking in it can be an absolute nightmare.
 All pet parents have had to ask themselves at some point: Should I walk my dog in the rain?

-Whether you plan on walking to the local dog park, going on a shorter walk, or even going for a hike, we suggest you follow these top tips to make your rain walking as safe and pleasant as possible.
+Whether you plan on walking to the local dog park, going on a shorter walk, or even going for a hike, we suggest you follow these top tips to make sure that when you take the dog for a walk in the rain, they are still happy and content.

 Walking Your Dog in The Rain